 In spring, people start to get outside more and more and some of the most interesting Amsterdam festivals and holidays can be found around this time of the year.

 On the 27th of April people in the Netherlands celebrate one of the biggest national celebrations, namely King’s Day, an experience truly like no other.
 On this day the Dutch celebrate the King’s birthday.
 You can expect parties all around the city and live music on almost every corner, along with festivals galore.
 You see kids on the streets selling their old toys and home-made snacks, and everyone wears the national bright color of orange.

 Travel is limited to foot and boat as music surrounds the city center, with cars and buses only allowed in the outskirts.
 The easiest way to get around is to arrive one day in advance and park near the city centre.
-From here on out you could rent a bike or just go by foot, like most locals do on this day.
+From here on out you could rent a bike, at for example SmartBike, or just go by foot, like most locals do on this day.

 If you are looking to park around the area, Mobypark offers plenty of great options for this special holiday.
 If you want to learn more about King’s Day, check out our how to celebrate Kings Day post!

 Source: Dutch Review